JonasMuehlmann/ggmath/README.md

 The sources compile into a static library, which you can link against your project.

-The following macros can be defined when compiling:
+The following boolean macros are used when compiling:

-- GGMATH_DEBUG: Enables strict checks for debugging purposes(e.g. Throwing an exception when a function requiring a unit-vector does not receive one).
+- `GGMATH_DEBUG=0`: When set to `1`, enables strict checks for debugging purposes(e.g. Throwing an exception when a function requiring a unit-vector does not receive one)
+- `GGMATH_ALLOW_SIZE_MISMATCH=0`: When set to `1`, allows copy construction from a vector of different length and set missing values to 0

 ## Contributing